 In November 2019, Rand completed a stock sale transaction (the "Closing") with East Asset Management ("East").
 The transaction consisted of a \$25 million investment in Rand by East, in exchange for approximately 8.3 million shares of Rand common stock.
 The consideration paid by East for the shares of Rand common stock was comprised of approximately \$15.5 million of cash and a contribution of \$9.5 million of portfolio assets (the "Contributed Assets").
 Concurrent with the Closing, Rand's management and staff became employees of Rand Capital Management, LLC ("RCM"), a registered investment adviser that has been retained by Rand as its external investment adviser.
 In connection with retaining RCM as investment adviser, on November 8, 2019, Rand entered into an investment advisory and management agreement (the "Prior Investment Management Agreement") and an administration agreement (the "Prior Administration Agreement") with RCM pursuant to which RCM serves as Rand's investment adviser and administrator (the Closing and the retention of RCM as investment adviser and administrator are collectively referred to herein as the "Transaction").
-In connection with a change of control of RCM, Rand's shareholders were asked to approve a new investment advisory and management (the "Investment Management Agreement") with RCM at a special meeting of shareholders held on December 16, 2020 (the "Special Meeting").
-The terms of the Investment Management services to Rand.
-Following approval by Rand's shareholders at the Special Meeting, Rand, on December 31, 2020, entered into the Investment Management Agreement (the "Administration Agreement") with RCM and terminated the Prior Administration Agreement.
+In connection with a change of control of RCM, Rand's shareholders were asked to approve a new investment advisory and management agreement (the "Investment Management Agreement") with RCM at a special meeting of shareholders held on December 16, 2020 (the "Special Meeting").
+The terms of the Investment Management Agreement are identical to those contained in the Prior Investment Management Agreement, with RCM continuing to provide investment advisory and management services to Rand.
+Following approval by Rand's shareholders at the Special Meeting, Rand, on December 31, 2020, entered into the Investment Management Agreement and a new administration agreement (the "Administration Agreement") with RCM and terminated the Prior Administration Agreement.
 Pursuant to the terms of the Investment Management Agreement, Rand pays RCM a base management fee and may pay an incentive fee, if specified benchmarks are met.